-- 1. Check battery voltage to ensure it is above 9 volts or there may not be enough power to turn the screen on.
-Charge the battery as necessary. - 2.
-Open the fuse holders for the main power harness at the solenoid and check to see if they are present.
-If they are, check the fuses and make sure they are good. - 3.
-Make sure that the main power harness is connected securely to the main harness connector. - 4.
-Make sure that the main harness connectors are securely placed into the controller. - 5.
-Check to make sure that the screen harness is connected properly on the back of the screen and at the main harness. - 6.
-The connections at the ignition need to be verified.
+1. Check battery voltage to ensure it is above 9 volts or there may not be enough power to turn the screen on.
+Charge the battery as necessary.

+2. Open the fuse holders for the main power harness at the solenoid and check to see if they are present.
+If they are, check the fuses and make sure they are good.

+3. Make sure that the main power harness is connected securely to the main harness connector.

+4. Make sure that the main harness connectors are securely placed into the controller.

+5. Check to make sure that the screen harness is connected properly on the back of the screen and at the main harness.

+6. The connections at the ignition need to be verified.
 All pin locations must be correct.
 Verify this using GRIP Ignition Detail Sheet.

-Vehicle will not start
+The Vehicle Will Not Start

-- 1. Check the battery to make sure there is enough voltage at the battery to start the vehicle. - 2.
-Check all connections to make sure they are secure, clean and complete.
-This includes battery connections, connections to solenoid (if equipped), connections of equipment made to the main GRIP harness and the main harness connection to the controller. - 3.
-The connections at the ignition need to be verified.
+1. Check the battery to make sure there is enough voltage at the battery to start the vehicle.

+2. Check all connections to make sure they are secure, clean and complete.
+This includes battery connections, connections to solenoid (if equipped), connections of equipment made to the main GRIP harness and the main harness connection to the controller.

+3. The connections at the ignition need to be verified.
 All pin locations must be correct.
-Verify this using GRIP Ignition Detail Sheet. - 4.
-Unplug ignition connectors from GRIP harness and plug them into each other bypassing GRIP.
+Verify this using GRIP Ignition Detail Sheet.

+4. Unplug ignition connectors from GRIP harness and plug them into each other bypassing GRIP.
 If the vehicle starts, check the wiring of the main harness.
-Verify that the correct program has been installed on the controller for the vehicle being installed into. - 5.
-Check ignition fuses from vehicle if vehicle does not start after bypassing GRIP.
+Verify that the correct program has been installed on the controller for the vehicle being installed.

-Anti-theft feature will not work.
+5. Check ignition fuses from the vehicle if the vehicle does not start after bypassing GRIP.

+The Anti-Theft Feature Will Not Work.

-- 1. Ensure that you have two keys that will both start the vehicle manually. - 2.
-If the transponder cannot be taught it is possible that the antennae or ring around the key socket may need to be repositioned.
-Once repositioned the Service tool 'Teach Key' process can be tried again. - 3.
-Ensure the 'Anti-Theft Option' is selected 'ENABLE' in the Service Tool.
-This is Found on the 'Options Settings' tab. - 4.
-Check all connections at the anti-theft module as well as at the main GRIP harness.
+1. Ensure that you have two keys that will both start the vehicle manually.

+2. If the transponder cannot be taught it is possible that the antennae or ring around the key socket may need to be repositioned.
+Once repositioned the Service tool 'Teach Key' process can be tried again.

-GRIP is not monitoring interior temperature correctly.
+3. Ensure the 'Anti-Theft Option' is selected 'ENABLE' in the Service Tool.
+This is Found on the 'Options Settings' tab.

+4. Check all connections at the anti-theft module as well as at the main GRIP harness.

+GRIP is Not Monitoring Interior Temperature Correctly.

-- 1. Ensure the temperature sensor is connected to the main GRIP harness - 2.
-Ensure the temperature sensor is open to the cabin air and not blocked or covered. - 3.
-The sensor is not pinched or obstructed on the back of the sensor when installed in the dash. - 4.
-If the sensor reads 0°C (32°F) continuously the sensor may be unplugged, damaged, or defective.. - 5.
-Make sure the sensor is not in direct sunlight, for the sun rays through the glass will cause the sensor to heat and not give an accurate reading.
+1. Ensure the temperature sensor is connected to the main GRIP harness.

+2. Ensure the temperature sensor is open to the cabin air and not blocked or covered.

+3. The sensor is not pinched or obstructed on the back of the sensor when installed in the dash.

+4. If the sensor reads 0° C (32°F) continuously the sensor may be unplugged, damaged, or defective.

+5. Make sure the sensor is not in direct sunlight, for the sun rays through the glass will cause the sensor to heat and not give an accurate reading.

-Coolant pump is not working
+The Coolant Pump is Not Working

 If the auxiliary heater is installed, the coolant pump is controlled by the heater.
-Refer to the heater trouble shooting guide for the further diagnostics.
+Refer to the heater troubleshooting guide for further diagnostics.

-- 1. Make sure the 'Heating Option Selector' is set to 'Coolant Pump'.
-This can be found under 'Heating' on the 'System Settings 2' tab. - 2.
-Make sure that the heat icon is displayed on the screen while in Monitoring Mode. - 3.
-Check harness connections at pump and main wiring harness. - 4.
-Ensure coolant pump is installed properly in conjunction with coolant flow.
+1. Make sure the 'Heating Option Selector' is set to 'Coolant Pump'.
+This can be found under 'Heating' on the 'System Settings 2' tab.

+2. Make sure that the heat icon is displayed on the screen while in Monitoring Mode.

+3. Check harness connections at the pump and main wiring harness.

+4. Ensure coolant pump is installed properly in conjunction with coolant flow.